puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/esoteric.md

 # Musl Support

-Artemis has support for the musl C standard library.
+Artemis has support for compiling with the musl C standard library.
 This is useful if you want to run artemis on very niche Linux systems or systems that support ELF binaries.
 This allows us to avoid the target system C runtime and statically link msul instead.

 If you want to compile artemis with musl runtime you will need [cross](https://github.com/cross-rs/cross).
 Once cross is installed just run: